Absence of strong CP violation: Topology, axial anomaly and index theorem

 \section{Topology, axial anomaly and index theorem}

 The path integral splits into quantum mechanically disconnected sectors of topological charge $Q$.
 On the lattice this happens at lattice spacings $a \lesssim 0.05\,\textrm{fm}$.
 The topological charge is obtained by differentiating the action (\ref{action1}) with respect to $\theta$ (either $\theta_1$ or $\theta_2$).
 This has two solutions, the field-theoretic expression (\ref{Q}) and the so-called fermionic definition of $Q$, arising from the anomaly.
-After integrating out the Grassmann variables and expressing the Dirac operator in terms of its eigenvectors, the latter reads\\
+Expressing the fermion fields in terms of eigenfunctions of the Dirac operator and integrating out the Grassmann variables, the latter reads~\cite{Fujikawa:1980eg}\\

 where \{$u_i(x)$\} are the normalized zero-mode eigenvectors of the Dirac operator,